an-owl/hootux/README.md

    - Also for BAR memory.
      - Make kernel alloc the memory and keep a Arc<Option<*\[u8\]>> into it share it between all things that want to access it.
  - Upgrade logger
-   - Add log buffer in memory tobe recalled later
+   - Add log buffer in memory to be recalled later
    - Print time in messages
    - Print module in messages
      - Debug and trace should have the full fn name
      - Others should just mention the module name
-       - Except in debug mode do the full path
+       - Except in debug mode, do the full path
+ - Move PCI into its own driver crate